Tommy Murphy (baseball)

-Thomas Christian Murphy (born August 27, 1979) is a former Major League Baseball outfielder.
+Thomas Christian Murphy (born August 27, 1979) is an American former Major League Baseball outfielder.
 He played for the Los Angeles Angels of Anaheim in 2006 and 2007.

 Career

 Murphy was a 1997 graduate of Charlotte High School in Punta Gorda, Florida.
 He is also an alumnus of Florida Atlantic University, where he played baseball for the Owls under head coach Kevin Cooney.
 In 1999, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.